antsa-1/tictactoe/README.md

-# TicTacToe: play online with other players or against unfinished AI.
+# 22.1.2022 <br> <br> TicTacToe: play online with other players or against unfinished AI.
 Various board sizes.

 ## Table of contents
 * [Keywords](#Keywords)